weyoss/redis-smq/README.md

 ## Installation

 > Currently, RedisSMQ is going under heavy development.
-Pre-releases at any time may introduce new commits with broken changes.
+Pre-releases at any time may introduce new commits with breaking changes.
 To view the latest release reference see [RedisSMQ v7.2.3](https://github.com/weyoss/redis-smq/tree/v7.2.3)

 ```shell
 npm i redis-smq@rc